Easy-As-Py-Sports/Easy-As-Py-Sports/README.md

 - Hey, Welcome to Easy as Py Sports

-- I am a 27 year old Cybersecurity Analyst looking to break into the Sports Data Science Space.
+- I am a 27 year old Cybersecurity Analyst looking to break into the Sports Data Science space.

 - I will be returning to school next year(2025) pursuing a masters in Data Science through the University of Pittsburgh.